 South Korea’s student visa: D-2, finances and working after graduation

-What types of visa there are
+The types of visa

-The visa-free regime is not suitable for study
+The visa-free regime is not for study

 How much money you need to show